British ensign: Blue

 The Blue Ensign (dark blue field with the Union Flag in the canton) undefaced is worn by masters of vessels in possession of a warrant issued by the Director of Naval Reserves, and by the members of certain yacht clubs.
 Such warrants are issued to officers in the active or retired lists of the Royal Naval Reserve and the maritime reserve forces of other Commonwealth realms and territories.
 The master must be of the rank of lieutenant RN or above, and fishing vessels must be crewed by at least four other Royal Naval reservists or pensioners.

+Defaced

+British government departments use a variety of blue ensigns defaced in the fly with the department badge, and colonial governments use blue ensigns defaced with the colonial badge.

 The Ensign of the Sea Cadet Corps is a blue ensign defaced by the SCC badge.
 Under the terms of a Memorandum of Understanding with the Ministry of Defence, officers of the Sea Cadet Corps hold their ranks as (SCC) RNR on a 'nominal honorific' basis, and are included on the Navy List as a courtesy (though they are not commissioned, but 'appointed' within the Corps).

-Defaced

-British government departments use a variety of blue ensigns defaced in the fly with the department badge, and colonial governments use blue ensigns defaced with the colonial badge.
 Other defaced ensigns were used by vessels of the Port of London Authority, Mersey Docks and Harbour Board, the Humber Conservancy, the Custom House, the Board of Trade, Lloyd's of London, the Post Office, submarine cable laying ships, and other departments including War Office Ordnance.
 The flag of Australia and those of its states, the flag of New Zealand, as well as a number of overseas self-governing territories of the UK are defaced blue ensigns.
 Several yacht clubs are also entitled to fly blue ensigns defaced by their club badge.

 White

-Today's white ensign, as used by Royal Navy ships, incorporates the St George's Cross (St George's Ensign).
+Today's White Ensign, as used by Royal Navy ships, incorporates the St George's Cross (St George's Ensign).
 British yachts owned by members of the Royal Yacht Squadron are authorised to apply for a permit to wear this ensign.
-Defaced white ensigns include that of the British Antarctic Territory.
+Defaced White Ensigns include that of the British Antarctic Territory.

 Since the reorganisation of the Royal Navy in 1864, use of the White Ensign (a red St George's Cross on a white field with the Union Flag in the canton) has been restricted to ships, boats, submarines and on-shore establishments of the Royal Navy.
-The Royal Yacht Squadron also fly the white ensign by special dispensation.
+The Royal Yacht Squadron also fly the White Ensign by special dispensation.